 (ii) from the Member’s transfer day up to, but not including, the day on which the benefit becomes payable.

-4. Benefit on other termination of work
+4. Other termination of work by Part 1 Member, benefit on

 (1) If a Part 1 Member becomes entitled to a benefit under regulation 44 because the Member withdraws from the Gold State Super Scheme under regulation 24, the Member is also entitled to either —